allan9595/listings_test/Readme.md

 **listings_test**

-The listings_test demonstrates my ability to use phpunit to test an existing project, and adding new features based on the written tests (Test Driven Development).
+The listings_test demonstrates my ability to use phpunit to test an existing project, and to add new features based on the written tests (Test Driven Development).

 Note: